-Here in Vietnam we have very diverse climate, due to being such a big country, stretched over 1000km, we have three different micro-climates.
-This makes Vietnam a great all year round destination.
+Here in Vietnam, we have a very diverse climate.
+Due to it being such a big country stretched over 1000km, we have three different micro-climates.
+This makes Vietnam a great all-year-round destination.

-Nov-April is seen as the peak time to come to Vietnam as the temperatures are the highest and the rainfall is the lowest across the country.
+Nov-April is seen as the peak time to come to Vietnam as the temperatures are the highest and rainfall is lowest across the country.

-It can, however get really hot towards the end of the year, so if you were looking for cooler temperatures I’d advise coming between Feb-April, the temps are moderate and the rainfall is lighter.
+It can, however, get really hot towards the end of the year, so if you were looking for cooler temperatures I’d advise coming between Feb-April, when the temperatures are moderate and the rainfall is lighter.

-Be open minded – Some people still associate Vietnam with the war.
-Many first-time visitors are very surprised at how much the country has moved on in the 43 years since the end of the war.
-A lot of them also expect resentment and grudges held over the war, but nothing could be further from the truth, as the past is the past, and here in Vietnam everyone is welcome.
+Be open-minded – some people still associate Vietnam with the war.
+Many first-time visitors are very surprised at how much the country has moved on in the 43 years since the war finished.
+A lot of them also expect resentment and grudges to be held, but nothing could be further from the truth.
+The past is the past, and here in Vietnam, everyone is welcome.